 Draco snickered and wrapped an arm around Blaise's shoulders.
 "Not monkeys, mate, nibble wibbles."

-"What the hell are you two going on about—" Blaise was interrupted when they heard a familiar shriek.
+"What the hell are you going on about—" Blaise was interrupted when they heard a familiar shriek.
 The three boys raced towards the origin of the sound and were amused to see Seamus Finnigan holding a snake up to a pale white and ghastly afraid Hermione Granger.

 Draco raised both eyebrows and Theodore and Blaise were too dumbfounded to react.
 They watched the Gryffindor boys explode in laughter while the girls were frowning at Seamus.